nicklasb/Controller/README.md

 * ESP-NOW communication
 * Create a project for peripherals that work in unison with the controller
 * Create a custom BLE service that just does what is needed
+* Sleep and timed wake handling, synchronized waking with peers
 * A framework for a queue-based work item handling
 * Runtime monitor for statistics (historical memory tracking mostly, should be possible to add warnings for leaks and other sus stuff)
 * Make data from peripherals appear on the controller screen